Road House (franchise): Road House 2 (TBA)

 In March 2024, Gyllenhaal expressed interest in reprising his starring role and developing a sequel to the 2024 movie.
 By May of the same year, a sequel was officially announced to be in development with Gyllenhaal reprising the lead role.
 The CEO of Amazon MGM named Jennifer Salke stated that work on the project is ongoing.
 In June, Gyllenhaal stated that the sequel will expand the franchise.

 By April 2025, Guy Ritchie joined the production as director.
 In addition to reprising the starring role, Gyllenhaal will serve as producer alongside Josh McLaughlin, Charles Roven, and Alex Gartner.
 The project will be a joint-venture production between Amazon MGM Studios, Nine Stories Productions, and Altas Entertainment.
 By July 2025, Ritchie stepped down from his role, while Ilya Naishuller was hired to replace him as director, from a script written by Will Beall.
 Principal photography was scheduled to commence in the fall of the same year.

 Road House: Dylan (TBA)

 In October 2025, it was announced that Doug Liman had purchased the rights to a separate installment in the Road House franchise.
 Written by franchise creator R. Lance Hill, the project is intended to serve as a legacy sequel to the original film.
-Production is intended to commence, on the basis that Hill wins his lawsuit on the basis of Section 203 of the U.S. Copyright Act.
+Production is intended to commence, on the basis that Hill wins his lawsuit in accordance with Section 203 of the U.S. Copyright Act.